Connor Downie

-Connor Downie (born 31 May 2002) is a professional Australian rules footballer who most recently played with the Hawthorn Football Club in the Australian Football League (AFL).
+Connor Downie (born 31 May 2002) is a former professional Australian rules footballer who played for the Hawthorn Football Club in the Australian Football League (AFL).

 AFL career

 Downie's introduction to the sport was through the Auskick program.

 Downie is a product of Hawthorn's Next Generation Academy, because of his Chinese heritage.
-He had been on the Hawks radar for some time as a junior.
 He was one of the youngest named in a stacked Vic Metro U18s side for 2019.